 Quotes and expressions are the keystones of learning a foreign language such as Portuguese.

 In informal speech, we are constantly using set expressions or famous quotes, even if we might not know it.
 Whether it’s “raining cats and dogs”, someone’s “got the wrong end of the stick” or “hell hath no fury”, these set phrases are a staple of conversation.
 We don’t only use English phrases either – Latin’s “Carpe Diem” is almost as universal as “deus ex machina” or “habeas corpus”.

 Aphorisms can help you:

 But why would you want to learn them?
 People use quotes and famous expressions for various reasons:

 As you can see, the reasons for learning common expressions and quotes in the Portuguese language are many and varied.
-What’s more, Portuguese idiomatic expressions are frequently present in conversations and are often referenced in media such as books or television or Portuguese films.
+What’s more, Portuguese idiomatic expressions are frequently present in conversations and are often referenced in media such as Popular Portuguese music, books or television or Portuguese films.
 So why not invest in a Portuguese dictionary of quotes to better understand your Portuguese TV series or daily newspaper?

 For Portuguese is no exception to the rule.
 It is a language rife with citations, idiomatic expressions and other proverbs or aphorisms.
 An English translation can give you an idea of what they are saying, but to truly understand them you will need to speak Portuguese regularly, if possible with a native speaker!